liviucotfas/ase-web-and-cloud-applications-security/2 - MVCStore - Setup and Configuration.md

 ## Configuring the Application

-6. Modify the `Startup` class as follows
+6. Modify the `Startup` class as follows in order to enable the MVC framework and some related features that are useful for development.

     ``` c#
     public class Startup